aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 5.1.
 Precise Resource Requests and Limits

-Setting accurate resource requests and limits for Kubernetes Pods is fundamental to ensuring jiqun stability and resource utilization.
+Setting accurate resource requests and limits for Kubernetes Pods is fundamental to ensuring clusters stability and resource utilization.

 - **Requests**: The Kubernetes scheduler uses a Pod's resource requests to decide which node to schedule it on.
 If a node's available resources are less than the Pod's requests, the Pod will not be scheduled on that node.
 - **Limits**: The container runtime (e.g., Docker) enforces resource limits.
 If a container attempts to use more CPU than its limit, it will be throttled.
 If it tries to use more memory than its limit, it may be terminated by the OOMKiller.14

-For the new high-resource API Pods (4 Core CPU, 16GB Memory) and all other Pods in the jiqun:
+For the new high-resource API Pods (4 Core CPU, 16GB Memory) and all other Pods in the clusters:

 - **Set Values Matching Real Needs**: Determine the actual resource consumption of applications under various loads through stress testing, performance monitoring, or Vertical Pod Autoscaler (VPA) in recommendation mode 11, and set requests and limits accordingly.
 - **Requests = Limits for Critical Workloads**: For critical applications like APIs, it is recommended to set memory and CPU `requests` equal to their `limits`.
 This gives the Pods a Kubernetes `Guaranteed` QoS class, meaning they have the highest reservation priority during resource contention and are less likely to be evicted by the system due to resource shortages.14 This also helps the scheduler make more accurate placement decisions, reducing risks associated with resource over-commitment.